- Types Of Interviews

 -

 Where do you see yourself in five years?
-This question is for employers to understand if you have goals and ambitions.
-Having these things indicates that you are a hard worker and can stay motivated to reach specific things.
+Employers want to know if you have long-term goals and ambitions.

 Example Answer:

-In five years, I hope to be on my way to graduating college with a Bachelor’s Degree in Education.
-My dream is to become a teacher.
-I feel working at Sample Daycare can provide me the necessary skills and hands-on training required to be successful in my field of choice.
+In five years, I hope to be nearing my college graduation with a degree in Education.
+My goal is to become a teacher, and I believe working at Sample Daycare will provide me with invaluable experience and skills.

 -